CONCURSO DE POESÍA EN ESPAÑOL 2026

 Contest open to all K-12 students who are residents of the state of Oregon, including public, private, magnet, charter, parochial, incarcerated, and home-school students.
 There is no entry fee.

 Up to ten winners will be selected per division.
 Each winner will receive a $50 prize and publication in the next issue of Cascadia.
-Winners will be announced to all entrants in early June, 2025.
+Winners will be announced to all entrants in early June, 2026.
 OPA will host a celebratory reading for the winning poets in late June via Zoom.
+Winning poems may also be published on OPA’s website and may be included in an OPA newsletter, social media posting, or special public gallery display.

 Cascadia Student Poetry Contest Submission Guidelines